2D score based estimation of heterogeneous treatment effects: Introduction

 \section{Introduction}

 The questions that motivate many scientific studies in disciplines such as economics, epidemiology, medicine, and political science, are not associational but causal in nature.
-Understanding causality, which often refers to the study of causal inference, is an emerging area of statistics.
-Many researchers are interested in inferring average treatment effects, which provide a good sense of whether treatment is likely to deliver more benefit than the control among a whole community.
+In the study of causal inference, many researchers are interested in inferring average treatment effects, which provide a good sense of whether treatment is likely to deliver more benefit than the control among a whole community.
 However, the same treatment may affect different individuals very differently.
 Therefore, a substantial amount of works focus on analyzing heterogeneity in treatment effects, of which the term refers to variation in the effects of treatment across individuals.
 This variation may provide theoretical insights, revealing how the effect of interventions depends on participants’ characteristics or how varying features of a treatment alters the effect of an intervention.